mixxxdj/mixxx/source/glossary.rst

      A mixing technique used to establish a similar tempo with two or more tracks, making them sound like just one track.

+   MIDI
+     Short for for Musical Instrument Digital Interface.
+A digital communications language and hardware specification enabling compatible electronic instruments, sequencers, computers, etc., to communicate with each other in a network.

+   HID
+     Short for for Human Interface Device, a part of the USB specification.
+It specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice and game controllers.

-   MIDI Controller
+   MIDI controller
-     An external hardware device, usually connected to your computer via USB, that allows you to control audio applications.
-Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a keyboard.
+     An external hardware device that generates and transmits :term:`MIDI` data to MIDI-enabled hardware or software (e.g. Mixxx).
+Usually connected to your computer via USB, MIDI controllers allows you to control audio applications among others.
+Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a computer keyboard.

+   HID controller
+     An external hardware device that generates and transmits :term:`HID` data to HID-enabled hardware or software (e.g. Mixxx).
+Connected to your computer via USB, HID controllers allows you to control audio applications among others.
+Many DJs prefer to control DJ software using physical knobs, faders, and wheels instead of using a computer keyboard.
+     Besides the known DJ controllers also keyboards, mice and game controllers are some of the most popular HID devices.
+Compared to :term:`MIDI` it also allows to use of advanced features like found on modern :term:`CDJ`, e.g. display screens and high-resolution jogwheels.

    vinyl control
      A method of controlling DJ applications which simulates the traditional DJing paradigm of two turntables.
-Using special vinyl records called "timecode records", the DJ application analyzes the timecode signal and simulates the sound and feel of having your music collection on vinyl.
+Using special :term:`timecode` media, the DJ application analyzes the timecode signal and simulates the sound and feel of having your music collection on vinyl.

+   timecode
+     Used here in conjunction with :term:`vinyl control`.
+A special audio signal on a control vinyl or control CD (timecode media) that a computer can listen to in order to determine speed, direction and position of the playback.

    sync
      Sync allows you to automatically adjust the sync'd tracks :term:`tempo`